 Seasonal Affective Disorder (aka SAD) is a type of depression that affects a person at the same time of the year, every year.
-The most common occurrence being during the winter months, although there is summer SAD as well.
-Those who suffer from SAD have an array of symptoms, including at least one or more of the following:
+The most common occurrence is during the winter months, although there is also summer SAD.

-It is very important to contact your doctor if you suffer from SAD, in order to get the best recommendation for your treatment.
+It is vital to contact your doctor if you suffer from SAD to get the best recommendation for your treatment.
 In some cases, there may be an immediate need for treatment, especially if you suffer from any of the following symptoms:

 - Having thoughts of suicide.